sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-routes-views-forms-partials-step3.md

   get "artists", to: "artists#index" get "artists/new", to: "artists#new"
-  get "artists/:id", to: "artists#show", as: :artist
+  get "artists/:id", to: "artists#show" # , as: :artist
 end
 ```